gfranzini/tracer-manual/system-prerequisites.md

 ### Adding the environment variable `ANT_HOME` {#adding-variable-ant-home}

-An environment variable is a key-value-pair to which all system-wide programs have access.
-The Apache Ant software looks for the environment variable `ANT_HOME` along with the folder in which Ant is installed.
+An environment variable is a key-value-pair to which all user- or system-wide programs have access.[^1] The Apache Ant software looks for the environment variable `ANT_HOME` along with the folder in which Ant is installed.
 To reach the Ant home folder, in the command line type:

 `cd apache-ant-1.10.1`